Localization in quiver moduli spaces: Localization in quiver moduli spaces

-Analogously to $\cite{rei3}$, in this section we translate the techniques of localization in moduli spaces of simple representation provided by $\cite{rei}$ into moduli spaces of stable representations.
+Analogously to \cite{rei3}, in this section we introduce the localization in moduli spaces of stable representations.
+Some of the ideas are based on localization techniques in moduli spaces of simple representation provided by \cite{rei}.
 An explicit method to detect fixed points of these moduli spaces under a torus action is explained.
 These fixed points are stable representations of the universal abelian covering quiver.